 Savvy store owners, like the elite marathons, know what they do immediately after a first purchase has a big impact on performance — boosting metrics like average order value, customer lifetime value, and overall store revenue.

 This journey has several points, and optimizing each one will create a compounding effect.
-The more you improve post-purchase and prime repeat purchases, the more dramatically you can accelerate your business growth by increasing customer lifetime value and lifting overall revenue (more on how below).
+The more you improve the post-purchase experience and prime repeat purchases, the more dramatically you can accelerate your business growth by increasing customer lifetime value and lifting overall revenue (more on how below).

 Plus, this is something you can set up one time that will run continuously.
 Meaning, the long term gains are exponential compared to the time invested up front.